Table of Contents[Hide][Show]

 Best Family Beaches

 This Pura Vida nation offers all kinds of spectacular beaches from white to black sand.
 Whether you want to relax on the beach with a book, surf or splash in the waves, there’s a beach for you!
-Here you will find all inclusive beach resorts and beachfront condos.
+Here you will find all inclusive beach resorts, beachfront condos and villas with a view of the beach.

 Our family made Playa Potrero our home base for the second half of our Costa Rica vacation.
 It is a quiet beach town where you are likely to hear perfect Spanish from the mouths of American gringos.
 The town boasts excellent restaurants and perhaps the most spectacular sunsets in the world.